-There are no prepayment penalties on federal student loans.
-Borrowers may make extra payments on their student loans or pay them off in-full without having to pay a fee or other penalty.
+There are no prepayment penalties on federal student loans or private student loans.
+You can make extra payments on your student loans or pay them off in-full without paying a fee or other penalty.

 To make a payment, contact the loan’s servicer.
-Borrowers can find their servicer using the student access portal to the National Student Loan Data System (NSLDS) at www.nslds.ed.gov.
-To log in to NSLDS, the borrower will need to supply his or her Social Security number, date of birth and Federal Student Aid PIN.
+For federal student loans, you can find your loan servicer using the student access portal to the National Student Loan Data System (NSLDS).
+To log in to NSLDS, you’ll need your FSA ID.

-Most students wait until they are finished with school to begin making payments.
-There are never any penalties for paying more than the required monthly payment amount.
-Paying extra each month (or making an extra payment per year) will pay off the loan off sooner and therefore reduce the total interest that would have accrued.
+Paying extra each month (or making an extra payment per year) will pay off the loan sooner and reduce the total interest that would have added up.

 In this example, paying an extra $100 each month saves more than $1,400 in interest and cuts the length of the loan in half:

 When making an extra payment, include a letter telling your servicer to apply the extra payment to the unpaid balance on the loan with the highest interest rate (if there are multiple loans in your account).
 If you don’t, the servicer might apply the extra payment to the following month’s payment.
 If you are signed up for auto-debit, this could even cause the servicer to skip the following month’s payment.

 The Consumer Finance Protection Bureau (CFPB) has created a template for the letter to your student loan servicer: Download the Word document.

 Copyright © 2019 by Edvisors.com.
 All rights reserved.